Experienced Portland Oregon Dog Bite Lawyer

 Fact: Every Day Three People get Bitten by Dogs in and Around Portland.
 [1]

-Goldberg & Loren are dog bite lawyers in Portland, Oregon that have successfully recovered over half a billion dollars in settlements and awards for our clients.
-If you have been the victim of a dog bite you may have the right to receive compensation from the dog’s owner or their insurance company.
+Goldberg & Loren are dog bite lawyers in Portland, Oregon, that have successfully recovered over half a billion dollars in settlements and awards for our clients.
+If you have been the victim of a dog bite, you may have the right to receive compensation from the dog’s owner or their insurance company.

 We understand that being the victim of a dog attack can be a traumatic experience.
 We have extensive experience handling these cases and will fight for your rights and ensure you receive the maximum amount of compensation available under Oregon law.
-We will talk with expert witnesses, review medical records, and use our knowledge of the law to ensure that you receive the maximum amount of compensation available to you.

 About Dog Bite Laws in Portland, Oregon